facebookresearch/habitat-sim/README.md

 Conda packages for older versions can installed by explicitly specifying the version, e.g. `conda install habitat-sim=0.1.6 -c conda-forge -c aihabitat`.

 We also provide a [nightly conda build for the master branch](https://anaconda.org/aihabitat-nightly).
 However, this should only be used if you need a specific feature not yet in the latest release version.
 To get the nightly build of the latest master, simply swap `-c aihabitat` for `-c aihabitat-nightly`.

-## PIP Wheels and PIP install
-- You can also allow pip to compile a specific version of Habitat.
-First clone the repo, then `pip install .` in the current git root directory to start the compilation process.
-To quickly compile the latest master, run `pip install git+https://github.com/facebookresearch/habitat-sim`.

-- Since pip out of tree by default, this process will copy quite a lot of data to your TMPDIR.
-You can change this location by modifying the TMPDIR env variable.
-  It will also not cache previous builds effectively and therefore will be slow.
-For active develeopment, building using `python setup.py install...` is recommended.

-- Most compilation options can be accessed by either modifying the relevant ENV\_VARS (WITH\_BULLET, WITH\_CUDA, HEADLESS) etc or by passing the args through pip's `--global-option` and `--build-option` arguments.

-- By default, we build a headless version with bullet enabled.

 ## Testing